-[Note: Our readers support ExpertPhotography.
+[ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 This project is for those who have a lot of patience.
 But, in the end, the final images will be worth it.